Six Figures Under

 2- How much stuff costs

-Kids have no idea how much the electric bill is.
+Most kids probably have no idea how much the electric bill is.
 Property tax is a foreign concept.
 Do your kids know how much a gallon of milk costs?
+Do they know how much your mortgage or rent costs each month?

 If your kids are like mine, they will likely suffer from some sticker shock when they learn the cost of everyday essentials.
 And boy do they all add up!

-The nice side benefit of being open with your kids about how much things cost is that they will sometimes take better care the things all that money bought.
+The nice side benefit of being open with your kids about how much things cost is that they will likely take better care the things all that money bought and be more appreciative for what they have.

 3- How you decide what to do with your money